S.P. Greaney loves trying new drink recipes and DIY drink kits.

 DIY Gin Kit

-I purchased this one on Amazon, and it was priced at the lower price range coming in at under £10.
+The kit I purchased through Amazon was priced at the lower price point, coming in at under £10.
 The kit contained an instruction book, a mixture of botanicals, juniper berries, a pipette and a cotton filter.

 - 1 teaspoon